qu3vipon/drf-service-layer/README.md

            )
    ```

-4. Create a service class and implement business logic as an instance function.
+4. Create a service class and implement business logic as an instance method.

    ```python
    # services.py